DavidLapous/DellG5SE-Fan-Linux/README.md

 ```shell
 $ sudo python DellG5SEFan.py -temp 0 65 -timer 10 -p m --save
 ```
-will set fan to 50% and to 100% if cpu or gpu temperature is greater than 65°C, and save it to the (new) profile m,
+will set fans to 50% and to 100% if cpu or gpu temperature is greater than 65°C, and save it to the (new) profile m,

 ```shell
 $ sudo python DellG5SEFan.py -temp 0 0 -timer 10 -p f --save
 ```
-will set fan to maximum speed, and save it to the (new) profile f,
+will set fans to maximum speed, and save it to the (new) profile f,
 ```shell
 $ sudo python DellG5SEFan.py
 ```